-She talked about how much they loved Podloski and how great it was to see his life change so drastically when his girls came into his life.
+She talked about how much they loved Podloski and how great it was to see his life change so drastically when his girls came into it.

-Afterwards, she said she just wanted to speak about the type of man her brother was.
+Afterwards, looking back at the event, Hryniw said she just wanted to speak about the type of man her brother was.

-Hyrniw says Jason was a loving, caring family man with tons of friends.
+Hyrniw says Jason was a loving and caring family man with tons of friends.

-She says they share many memories and she won’t lose those anytime soon.
+She says they shared many memories and she won’t lose those anytime soon.